chris-straka/bugtracker/README.md

 /frontend has the frontends for the backend.

-## How it works
+## Workflow

-This application has four different types of users...

-Admins
-  Manage users (CRUD)
-  Manage projects (CRUD)
-  Manage tickets (CRUD)

-Project Managers
-  Manage projects that they're a part of (CRUD)
-  Manage tickets in those projects (CRUD)
-  Manage users in those projects (add/remove/assign)

-Developers
-  View projects that they're assigned to
-  Update tickets
-  Create tickets
-  Comment on tickets

-Contributors
-  View projects that they're assigned to
-  Create tickets
-  Comment on tickets

-1. PMs or Admins create projects and assign users to them.
+A project manager creates a project and then adds users to that project

-2. Those users can then create "tickets" for those projects.
-Those tickets describe a bug.
+Those users can then create and edit tickets and comments
-3. People can leave comments and make changes to the tickets, history will be recorded.

 ## Helpful